 When the HFBR operated, "heavy" water was used as a neutron moderator and fuel coolant.
 Heavy water, or D2O, is water composed of a nonradioactive isotope of hydrogen known as deuterium.
 When exposed to neutron fields generated inside a reactor vessel, deuterium becomes activated and produces radioactive tritium.
-As a result of the transfer of fuel elements from the reactor, tritiated heavy water (HTO) from the HFBR system was contained in the spent fuel storage pool.
-In 1997, a leak in the pool was discovered when a plume of tritiated groundwater was traced back to it.
-The HFBR was put in standby mode, the pool was pumped out, and the HTO from the pool was properly disposed of as radioactive waste.
-The pool was then repaired and double lined, in accordance with Suffolk County Article 12 regulations (SCDHS 1993) and remained empty while the facility was in a standby mode.
+As a result of the transfer of fuel elements from the reactor, the spent fuel storage pool contained tritiated heavy water (HTO) from the HFBR system.
+In 1997, a plume of tritiated groundwater was traced back to a leak in the pool.
+Consequently, the HFBR was put in standby mode, the pool was pumped out, and the HTO from the pool was properly disposed of as radioactive waste.
+The pool was then repaired and double lined in accordance with Suffolk County Article 12 regulations (SCDHS 1993) and remained empty while the facility was in a standby mode.

 The HFBR continued in standby mode until November 1999, when DOE declared that it was to be permanently shut down.
-Residual tritium in water in the reactor vessel and piping systems continues to diffuse into the building's air through valve seals and other system penetrations, though emission rates are much lower
+Residual